Ford to restart U.S. truck plants in April to combat virus cash squeeze

 Michigan Governor Gretchen Whitmer issued an order on Monday barring non-essential businesses from operating until April 13.
 A spokeswoman for Whitmer was previously unable to clarify whether auto production was considered essential or not.

-Japanese automaker Honda Motor Co Ltd(7267.T) on Thursday said it would extend the shutdown of its U.S. and Canadian plants from March 30 to April 6, but would resume work after that.
+Japanese automaker Honda Motor Co Ltd(7267.T) on Thursday said it would resume work at its U.S. and Canadian plants on April 7 after extending its shutdown beyond March 30.

 Ford plans to begin production on one shift at its Hermosillo, Mexico, assembly plant, where it builds the Ford Fusion and Lincoln MKZ sedans.